mendyEdri/appium-sample/README.md

 #### Install appium-doctor
 ```
 $ npm install –g appium-doctor
-# You can run an appium doctor check to get the status of the appium installation
+# You can run an appium doctor check at any stage to get the status of the appium installation.

+Run an appium doctor check to verify previous steps.
 $ appium-doctor -–ios
 $ appium-doctor -–android

+You should get "Everything looks good, bye!"

 ```